 If a value for the USERDATA attribute is provided in the EC2 section of the template, the CONTEXT section will be ignored and the value provided as USERDATA will be available instead of the CONTEXT information.

 A powerful use of cloud bursting in OpenNebula is the ability to use hybrid templates, defining a VM if OpenNebula decides to launch it locally, and also defining it if it is going to be outsourced to Amazon EC2.
 The idea behind this is to reference the same kind of VM even if it is incarnated by different images (the local image and the remote AMI).

 ## Local Template section NAME=MNyWebServer CPU=1 MEMORY=256 DISK=[IMAGE="nginx-golden"] NIC=[NETWORK="public"] EC2=[ AMI="ami-xxxxx" ]

-You must create a template file containing the information of the AMIs you want to launch.
-Additionally if you have an elastic IP address you want to use with your EC2 instances, you can specify it as an optional parameter.
+You must create a template file containing the information on the AMIs you want to launch.
+Additionally, if you have an elastic IP address you want to use with your EC2 instances, you can specify it as an optional parameter.